Diallo75012/djangochatbotAI/notes.md

 - [] then use this app for any devops workflow that we want to do (push enhancement of app and have the ci/cd work by itself and do all necessary notifications (Dicord: the webhook stuff is simple and works fine so we will be using that)

+### troubleshooting
+- now trying to run the graph and pass nodes one by one by debugging and checking logic.
+  - noticed that not all files are read and CRITICAL and ERROR are not detected: check logic , something is wrong
+  - we get success message but in postgresql nothing is stored, database is empty: test function independently with dummy data

+Better test each function independently, then run graph node...